tillson/git-hound/README.md

 # GitHound

-A batch-catching, pattern-matching, patch-attacking secret snatcher.
+A batch-catching, pattern-matching, patch-attacking secret snatcher that searches all of GitHub using code search.

 ![GitHound](assets/logo.png)

-GitHound pinpoints exposed API keys and other sensitive information across all of GitHub using pattern matching, commit history searching, and a unique result scoring system.
-GitHound has earned me over $7500 applied to Bug Bounty research.
-Corporate and Bug Bounty Hunter use cases are outlined below.
+GitHound pinpoints exposed API keys and other sensitive information on GitHub using pattern matching, commit history searching, and a unique result scoring system.
+Unlike other secret-finding tools, GitHound takes advantage of GitHub's code search feature to search all of GitHub and isn't limited to specific repos, users, or orgs.
-More information on methodologies is available in the [accompanying blog post](https://tillsongalloway.com/finding-sensitive-information-on-github/).
+More information is available in the [accompanying blog post](https://tillsongalloway.com/finding-sensitive-information-on-github/).

 ## Features

 - GitHub/Gist code searching.
 This enables GitHound to locate sensitive information exposed across all of GitHub, uploaded by any user.
-- Generic API key detection using pattern matching, context, [Shannon entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>), and other heuristics
+- Sensitive data detection using pattern matching, contextual information, and string entropy
 - Commit history digging to find improperly deleted sensitive information (for repositories with <6 stars)
 - Scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging
 - Base64 detection and decoding
-- Options to build GitHound into your workflow, like custom regexes and results-only output mode
+- Options to build GitHound into your workflow, including JSON output and custom regexes

 ## Usage